Phfish1/Skole-Dokumentasjon/readme.md

   - PEP 8.
 (A little bit of pythons naming schemes / "StYlE gUiDe") 😎

 - Dividing projects into seperate files 📝
-  - Its way easier to keep track of functions when you split them up into seperate files, or "handlers" as i like to call them
+  - Its way easier to keep track of functions when you split them up into seperate files, or "handlers".
   - Importing with python is easy.
 Compared to ☢️ JavaScript ☢️